AmalSunny992/AWS_Basics/README.md

 # Learn Amazon AWS (In progress)

 Welcome to the Learn Amazon AWS repository!
-This repository is designed to help you understand and practice the basic concepts of Amazon Web Services (AWS) through tutorials, examples, and hands-on exercises.
+This repository is designed to help you understand and practice the basic concepts of Amazon Web Services (AWS).

 ## Table of Contents
   1. [AWS Concepts](./awsconcepts.md)